 I would just like to mention that this report was drawn up separately from the report on the whole plenary session and that explains why this section only covers the IYY.
+Comrade Deacon is still working on th rest of the report.

-Iwould just like to stress that there are a number of important issues that we need to address to presently:
+( would just like to stress that there are a number of important issues that we need to address ourselves to presently:

-- Setting up of local and regional committees. - 2.
-Contacting church and sports structures. - 3.
-Finance for campaign.
-(R2C 0000 National) - 4.
-Local and regional launches
+- 1. Setting up of local and regional commitees

+- 2. Contacting church and sports structures

+- 3. Finance for the campaign

+- 4. Local and regional launches

 It would be appreciated if comrades in various regions could address themselves to these issues and prepare reports for the next Interim Committee meeting which would take place in December.
-The Interim Committee would all welcome suggestions in terms of resources and the national launch.
+The Inerim Committee would also welcome suggestions in terms of resources and the national launch.

-Yours in the struggle
+gurs in the struggle